nagata-yoshiteru/nagata-yoshiteru.github.io/index.md

 # Biography

-Nagata Yoshiteru is a Bachelor student in the Department of Electrical Engineering, Electronics and Information Engineering, School of Engineering, Nagoya University.
+Nagata Yoshiteru is a Master student in the Department of Information and Communication Engineering, Graduate School of Engineering, Nagoya University.

 ## Research Interests